filamentphp/filament/packages/forms/docs/07-advanced.md

 ## Form component utility injection

-The vast majority of methods used to configure [fields](fields) and [layout components](layout) accept closures as parameters instead of hardcoded values:
+The vast majority of methods used to configure [fields](fields) and [layout components](layout) accept functions as parameters instead of hardcoded values:

 ```php
 use App\Models\User;